andkov/Longitudinal_Models_of_Religiosity_NLSY97/README.md

 <img link src="./Data/figure_rmd/dsL_view.png" alt="Basic dataset dsL" style="width:700px;"/>
 Above is the view  of the study's primary dataset (id=1) for variables depicted in the databox.

+### Where to start
+If you'd rather explore the code directly, the READMEs will direct you to needed *.Rmd and *.R files.
+You may want to start with start with folder [Data](https://github.com/andkov/Longitudinal_Models_of_Religiosity_NLSY97/tree/master/Data) that narrates the origins of the data.

 ### Data Prep

 Special report [Derive_dsL_from_Extract](https://github.com/andkov/Longitudinal_Models_of_Religiosity_NLSY97/blob/master/Data/Derive_dsL_from_Extract.md) narrates every step in data preparation, from accessing [NLS Investigator](https://www.nlsinfo.org/investigator/pages/login.jsp) to arriving at the **dsL** dataset shown above.
+**ds** stands for "dataset" and **L** indicates that it is in LONG format, used by by most modeling and graphing packages.
-This dataset (**dsL**) is subsetted and transformed to fit the needs of particular modeling techinique.
+This dataset is subsetted and transformed to fit the needs of particular modeling method.
 Reports of these transormations are given inside corresponding model analyses (LCM, GMM, M/E).

 ### Modeling

 Modeling techniques used in the study are listed in [/Models](https://github.com/andkov/Longitudinal_Models_of_Religiosity_NLSY97/tree/master/Models) folder in the root of the repository.
+They include [LCM](https://github.com/andkov/Longitudinal_Models_of_Religiosity_NLSY97/tree/master/Models/LCM), [GMM](https://github.com/andkov/Longitudinal_Models_of_Religiosity_NLSY97/tree/master/Models/GMM), and [Markov/EMOSA](https://github.com/andkov/Longitudinal_Models_of_Religiosity_NLSY97/tree/master/Models/ME).
 New modeling projects should be added there.

 <!--
 pathMd <- base::file.path("./", c("README.md"))